shesh96/shesh96/README.md

 ---

 <p align="center">
-I’m a passionate software developer from India with hands-on experience in building <b>modern, responsive, and scalable web applications</b>.
+I’m a passionate MERN Full Stack developer from India with 1+ year of hands-on experience in building <b>modern, responsive, and scalable web applications</b>.
 I enjoy working on frontend architecture, improving UI performance, and building reliable full-stack systems using the MERN stack.
 </p>